Forever Changes: Retrospective acclaim

-In a retrospective review, AllMusic stated that despite the album's initial mixed reception, "years later it became recognized as one of the finest and most haunting albums to come out of the Summer of Love," calling it "an album that heralds the last days of a golden age and anticipates the growing ugliness that would dominate the counterculture in 1968 and 1969."
+After the initial reactions to Forever Changes died down, the album maintained a cult following, with Richie Unterberger calling it "the biggest cult album of all time, its following just growing and growing through subsequent decades and generations."
+Biographer John Einarson agrees, adding that "its reputation as one of the greatest albums of all time has been built almost exclusively by rediscovery and word of mouth."
+In a retrospective review, AllMusic stated that the album "became recognized as one of the finest and most haunting albums to come out of the Summer of Love," calling it "an album that heralds the last days of a golden age and anticipates the growing ugliness that would dominate the counterculture in 1968 and 1969."
 The 1979 edition of The Rolling Stone Record Guide gave the album a rating of five stars (out of five).
 It also received five stars in the 1983 edition of the guide and in the 1992 guide four.
 In a special issue of Mojo magazine, Forever Changes was ranked the second greatest psychedelic album of all time.
 In the January 1996 issue, Mojo readers selected Forever Changes as number 11 on the "100 Greatest Albums Ever Made".
-Forever Changes was praised by a group of members of the British Parliament in 2002 as being one of the greatest albums of all time.
+In 2002, members of the UK Parliament signed a motion declaring Forever Changes "the greatest album of all time".

+In a survey of 1960s folk rock, Richie Unterberger named the album his second favorite of the genre, but only 24th in terms of historical importance.